 In June 2022, we initiated a restructuring plan with the objective of reducing costs and optimizing our global footprint.
-In addition, the national volume-based procurement ("VBP") program for spine products in China took place in late September 2022, and we were not successful in our bid.
-After evaluating our alternatives, in the fourth quarter of 2022, we approved a plan to exit our spine products activities in China.
-During the three months ended March 31, 2023, we recorded pre-tax charges of \$3.3 million related to these actions, and we have incurred pre-tax charges of \$12.3 million from inception to date.
-We anticipate total charges related to these actions of approximately \$14-15 million, including projects in process or under final evaluation.
-The restructuring charges incurred in the three months ended March 31, 2023 under this plan were primarily related to accelerated depreciation and impairment of assets.
-We anticipate incurring the remaining charges throughout 2023.
+In addition, the national volume-based procurement program for spine products in China took place in late September 2022, and we were not successful in our bid.
+After evaluating our alternatives, in the fourth quarter of 2022 we approved a plan to exit our spine products activities in China.
+During each of the three and six months ended June 30, 2022, actions under the June 2022 plan resulted in a pre-tax charge of \$1.7 million.
+During the three and six months ended June 30, 2023, we recorded pre-tax charges of \$1.4 million and \$4.7 million, respectively, related to the actions under these plans.
+We have incurred pre-tax charges of \$13.7 million from inception through June 30, 2023, and we anticipate total charges of approximately \$18-19 million related to these plans.
+The restructuring charges incurred in the three and six months ended June 30, 2023 under these plans were primarily related to accelerated depreciation, severance and impairment of assets.
+We anticipate incurring the remaining charges through 2023.

 In December 2019 and December 2021, Zimmer Biomet initiated restructuring plans (the "ZB Restructuring Plans") with an objective of reducing costs to allow further investment in higher priority growth opportunities.
-We incurred pre-tax charges related to the ZB Restructuring Plans of \$0.7 million in the three months ended March 31, 2022.
+We incurred pre-tax charges related to the ZB Restructuring Plans of \$3.4 million and \$4.1 million in the three and six months ended June 30, 2022, respectively.
 The restructuring charges incurred under these plans primarily related to employee termination benefits, contract terminations and retention period compensation and benefits.
-We do not expect to incur material expenses from the ZB Restructuring Plans after June 30, 2022
+We do not expect to incur material expenses from the ZB Restructuring Plans after June 30, 2022.